 No Billed by the Grand Jury

-Our client was charged with stealing around $15,000 of construction materials.
+Our client was charged with stealing around $15,000 of construction materials from a former employer.
 The case had been dormant for three years before being revived by our client’s arrest on an outstanding warrant.
 After speaking to the detective and other investigation, we presented a packet to the Grand Jury.
 They agreed that the case should not go forward and our client’s case was No-Billed.

 No Billed by Grand Jury – 2 counts of Aggravated Assault Deadly Weapon

 We were hired by a lawyer on the East Coast to represent a young family member who faced 2 to 20 years after being charged with two counts of aggravated assault with a deadly weapon.
 Following a dispute, he had cornered two individuals with a knife, holding one at knife point.
 We received the call just moments after the client’s arrest and learned our client was being held with no bond.
 We immediately went to a magistrate to have bonds set and had the client released within hours.
 Following a careful investigation of the scene and conversations with witnesses, we developed a plan for the case which, after many months, went before a Grand Jury.
 We presented a packet to the Grand Jury asking for a “No-Bill” urging that the nature of conduct and circumstances did not merit felony punishment.
 Not only did they No-Bill the cases after reviewing our letter, they even declined to ask that the cases be filed as misdemeanors.